 DCPA Eligibility Requirements:

 - Age: Have reached your 21st but not your 41st birthday as of 30 September of the fiscal year in which the selection Panel convenes.
-For fiscal year 2017, for example, you cannot have reached your 41st birthday by 30 September 2017.

 - Character Standards: